Aaron-Junker/windows-uwp.de-de/windows-apps-src/design/basics/commanding-basics.md

 When designing a command interface, the most important decision is choosing what a user can do.
 To plan the right type of interactions, focus on your app - consider the user experiences you want to enable, and what steps users will need to take.
 Once you decide what you want users to accomplish, then you can provide them the tools to do so.
 -->

-## <a name="choose-the-right-command-elements"></a>Wählen Sie die Elemente für die right-Befehl
+## <a name="choose-the-right-command-elements"></a>Auswählen der richtigen Befehlselemente

-Verwenden die richtigen Elemente in eine Befehlsschnittstelle möglich, dass den Unterschied zwischen eine intuitive, leicht zu bedienende-app und eine schwierig und verwirrend.
-Ein umfassender Satz von Command-Elemente sind in die universelle Windows-Plattform (UWP) verfügbar.
-Hier ist eine Liste mit einigen der am häufigsten verwendeten Elemente der UWP-Befehl.
+Die Verwendung der richtigen Elemente in einer Befehlsschnittstelle kann den Unterschied zwischen einer intuitiven, benutzerfreundlichen App und einer schwierigen, verwirrenden App bewirken.
+In der Universellen Windows-Plattform (UWP) ist eine breite Palette von Befehlselementen verfügbar.
+Dies ist eine Liste mit einigen der gängigsten UWP-Befehlselemente.

 :::row:::
     :::column:::